 There are several image optimization plugins available for WordPress users to reduce the size of images that are being uploaded to the internal media library.
 But most of them limit their free service for up to 500 images per month.
 It means you have to make payment for crossing the limits and compressing any extra image if you have.

 Oops.
-It is not possible for the beginners and small-scale websites, as you know.
+It is not possible for beginners and small-scale websites, as you know.
 What will they do if their library contains thousands of images like us?

 This post shows how to optimize all your website images in bulk.

 Install and activate the ‘WP Smush‘ plugin on your website first.
 It is a free, simple plugin to automatically compress images on upload.
 Choose your image types and set a maximum size for images on your server.
 That’s all.
 Smush will do the rest.

 The plugin will compress the images as they are being uploaded without losing the quality and thus reduce the burden on your website server.
 WP Smush uses powerful built-in tools to handle the operation and works at lightning speed.
 It can process popular image types like JPEG, PNG, GIF, and efficiently scales down them to the required size.

 Optimizing images in bulk

 If you have just installed the plugin, there may be thousands of nonoptimized images in the media library depends on your website size.
 In such a case, you will need a bulk optimization.

 Open the Smush menu from the left pane of your WordPress dashboard (bottom side).